Updated: Apr 24

 My Feet Grew A Whole Shoe Size In Pregnancy

-Since the pregnancies I have suffered with plantar fasciitis, due to all the jumping around in my classes, year in year out… I was tough on my feet, even though I had the best trainers for IMPACT.
-I had to walk down the stairs sideways - like a crab most mornings… Well, thats how I imagine a crab to walk downstairs, if they chose to.
+Since the pregnancies I have suffered with plantar fasciitis, teaching classes year in year out… I was tough on my feet, even though I had the best trainers for IMPACT.
+I had to walk down the stairs sideways - like a crab most mornings

 I have had Achillies Tendonitis, pain down the back of your heel - tight calfs being the culprit again….